Blame it on Belize

 We left Placencia early for the airport in Belize City and our hop over to Ambergris Caye, La Isla Bonita.
 No problems here and our commuter flight from the mainland was on time.
 On the flight over, the pilot spotted a school of manta rays and circled for passengers to take a few photos.

-San Pedro is a fun little place with only three main streets, narrow and dusty with very little vehicle traffic.
+San Pedro is a fun place with only three main streets, narrow and dusty with very little vehicle traffic.
 Bicycles, mopeds, and golf carts are the preferred means of getting transportation, or simple walking.
 Our host met us at the airport and transported us to Belizean Shores, our home for the remainder of our trip.
-Belizean Shores was a very nice place with a beautiful pool, tiki bar, and enough room in our suite for four more people.
+Belizean Shores was a great place with a beautiful pool, tiki bar, and enough room in our suite for four more people.
 It was also right on the water and had its own dock.
 This was a good day to relax.

 Later in the day we made the short walk to San Pedro to find a casual place for dinner.
 The main town of San Pedro is an interesting blend of local small businesses, a bank, bars, eateries and hotels/hostels, with most of the tourists on the island.
-We saw small crowds having a good time outside of one of the bars.
+We saw families with kids and small crowds having a good time outside near one of the bars.
 They were cheering on a chicken strutting around on what amounted to a large brightly colored checker board with numbers in the squares.
 Patrons placed wagers on a particular number betting the chicken would poop on that square.
 Of course, the drinks flowed freely and fueled the gamblers and the contest to a fever pitch!
 Welcome to San Pedro.

 After a light breakfast we joined a group on board a catamaran and set sail for Hol Chan Marine Reserve to snorkel with rays and nurse sharks.
 Sails were dropped and we motored the last hundred yards to a mooring.
 The rays and sharks appeared on cue as soon as the boat arrived, conditioned by food from the crew.
 There were dozens of them around us and the snorkeling was a blast.
 To be able to snorkel on the largest reef in this part of the world was spectacular!